As people, we’re constantly comparing and judging ourselves, others, and what we find important in life.

 Just because someone else’s decisions and thought processes differ from yours doesn’t make them unimportant as a person.

-A value judgement in itself is inherently an opinion since it’s based on what you personally consider to be true.
+A value judgment in itself is inherently an opinion since it’s based on what you consider to be true.
 Your view about something is formed based on your beliefs and principles instead of hard facts.

 Value is in the eye of the beholder.
 It’s not a statistical fact.
 Something can be valuable since it holds emotional significance, or because it’s financially treasured.
 Thus, there’s no clear-cut answer.

-Something that is worthful now may not have always been considered that way in the past.
+Something priceless now may not have always been considered that way in the past.

 Think of old stamps that are extremely expensive now, but were super cheap back in the day.
 Therefore, they’re financially invaluable nowadays, while being inexpensive back in the day.

-A value judgement is mostly subjective since we’ve established that it is an opinion.
+A value judgment is mostly subjective since we’ve established that it is an opinion.

 We largely make this personal perspective based on our beliefs and principles instead of just facts.
 Thus, we can consider it to be largely prejudiced.